Install Oracle Java JDK 21 / 23 in Ubuntu 24.04 | 22.04 | 20.04

-This simple tutorial shows how to install the latest Oracle Java (JDK 21 so far) in Ubuntu Linux via the official binary package.
+This simple tutorial shows how to install the latest Oracle Java (JDK 21 or JDK 23) in Ubuntu Linux via the official binary package.

 There used to be unofficial Ubuntu PPA to automate the process of installing Java JDK and setup the environment, however, discontinued.
 So, here’s the tutorial to manually install the Java package and set as default.